 To accomplish my fitness goals, for several years I’ve belonged to my local YMCA and attended classes there.
 But in the last year, between my schedule and difficulty getting to the classes I wanted, and the horrifically increasing traffic in Austin, where I live, has made this more and more difficult.
 I would find myself spending more time getting to and from the Y than actually exercising.

-So I began exercising at home a lot more, and have just about exclusively done that for nearly a year – occasionally supplementing that with an in-person class somewhere.
+So I began exercising at home a lot more after I bought those dumbbell sets, and have just about exclusively done that for nearly a year – occasionally supplementing that with an in-person class somewhere.
 I use a lot of online fitness programs and videos to give me a mix of cardio, yoga, pilates and other workouts.

 But the walking is something I was really focused on as well.
 Trying to reach 10,000 steps a day is my goal – with a minimum of at least 7.
 I walk dogs a lot and that helps.
 But weather plays a big role in how pleasant it is to walk outside, for me.
 On a pretty day I can easily get those steps in with neighborhood or local trail walks, on top of my normal daily routine.
 But living in Texas, for long parts of the summer it is just plain miserable to walk.
 It’s not dark until 9 pm, and even then the temperature is easily still in the 90s.
 Walk outside for 15 minutes in a Texas summer, and you’re drenched with sweat and feeling pretty miserable.